 We have a dedicated team of developers and engineers continually looking at all aspects of machine security, providing a safe and secure user experience for all of our customers.
-Our support team is also available Monday through Saturday from 8 am to 7 pm PT.
+Our support team is also available everyday to provide assistance from 9 am to 7 pm PST.

 Are Bitcoin ATMs Legal?

-Bitcoin ATMs are legal to use, however, there are levels of regulations on both the federal and state level for ATM and kiosk companies to operate legally in the United States.
+Bitcoin ATMs and kiosks are legal to use, however, there are levels of regulations on both the federal and state level for companies to operate legally in the United States.